misterfish/stick/README.md

 	random | timesF (4)          // [<random-num>, <random-num>, <random-num>, <random-num>]
 	random | timesV (4)          // [random, random, random, random]

-Note that the last one stores the function in the array.
+Note that the last one stores the function 4 times in the array.

     random | timesV (4) | map (invoke) // [<random-num>, <random-num>, <random-num>, <random-num>]

 'M' means the data is being mutated.
-In JS we of course work with mutable data all the time.
+In JS we of course work with mutable data all the time, and this will never change.

     import { appendTo, appendToM, } from 'stick-js'